How common are termite infestations in Georgia?

 How to Get Rid of Termites

 What should you do if you think you have a termite problem?
 The first thing to do is to confirm if there is an infestation, and if so, its severity.
 Compass Pest Management is a family-owned termite control company that serves homes in the state of Georgia.
-Our team of certified professionals delivers fast, effective, and friendly service, eliminating termites and giving you peace of mind.
+Our Cornelia pest control company features a team of certified professionals that deliver fast, effective, and friendly service, eliminating termites and giving you peace of mind.